 In this example, using “paid” would convey a financial transaction, which is not the intended meaning.
 To avoid such errors, it’s essential to be mindful of the specific context in which these words are used.

-- Context Matters: Consider the context of your sentence.
+- Consider the context of your sentence.
 If you’re discussing financial transactions or metaphorical payments, “paid” is likely the correct choice.
 For nautical contexts involving the handling of ropes or lines, “payed” is the appropriate term.

 - When unsure about the appropriate word, consult a reliable dictionary or grammar guide.